Dreyhh/Vested/README.md

 # VestedTransfer

-An script to make multiple calls to VestedTransfer extrinsic using Polkadot API.
+`VestedTransfer` is a script that enables you to make multiple calls to the `VestedTransfer` extrinsic using Polkadot API.

-# How to use
+## How to use

-1. Run npm install
+To use this script, follow the steps below:

+1. Install the necessary dependencies by running `npm install`.
-2. create an .env file with the variables:
+2. Create an `.env` file and set the following variables:

-PROVIDER_URL = 'ws://127.0.0.1:50572'
-SENDER_PHRASE = 'this is just an example...'
-SENDER_ADDRESS = '5HVX6Ws59Gjadaas7S7hi...'
+- `PROVIDER_URL`: The URL of the Polkadot node you are connecting to.
+- `SENDER_PHRASE`: The mnemonic phrase of the account sending the transactions.
+- `SENDER_ADDRESS`: The address of the account sending the transactions.

+Replace the placeholder values with your actual values.

-3. Modify vested.csv with the actual data
+3. Modify the `vested.csv` file with the relevant data.
-4. Run node script.js
+4. Run the script by typing `node script.js` in your terminal.
+5. Once the process has completed, you can find the records saved in the `output.txt` file.